AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Operator Overloading.md

 overloading can be done with just functions, but operator overloading makes code far more readable.
 I mean, do you _really_ want to write out `coordinates.multiply(Othercoordinates.negate())` when you could write `coordinates * -OtherCoordinates` instead (looking at you, Java programmers.)?
 Obivously, there is a question of clarity, but that's where the programmer's discretion should come in.
 As a rule of thumb, if you have to refer to the implementation of the class to understand what an overloaded operator does, then it's poorly written.
 Operators should only be overloaded when it makes perfect sense and aids the clarity of the code.
-To overload an operator, declare a function like so: <br /> `returnType operator operatorSymbol(parameters);`.
+To overload an operator, declare a function like so: `returnType operator operatorSymbol(parameters);`.
 For example, `bool operator==(const Date& other) const;` could be used to compare a class '_Date_'.